 The town has a considerable history associated with the early colonization of the state and the Avon River is a major tributary feeding into the Swan River which reaches the sea near Fremantle.
 In present times the area is essentially a grain growing and sheep farming area approximately 130 kilometer east of Perth in Western Australia.

-Before European settlement the River was mostly fresh and teeming with animal and birdlife.
+Before European settlement the River has been described as mostly fresh and teeming with animal and bird life.
 The river was a prime food source and a profound spiritual resource and remains part of a significant song line for the Ballardong people.
 Settlement in the early 1830’s introduced stock watering and domestic use, and pools became places for summer recreation.

 The river now is in a very different condition, degraded by the cumulative impacts of settlement and efforts to engineer the flow and flood pattern with the River Training Scheme when the river bed and banks were bulldozed.
 There has also been and inflow of salt and sediment from agricultural practices .